ntclark/Common/Readme.md

 when different projects are in different places and there may be a number of "locations" where artifacts might be found and used by the building tools.
 In this case, Visual Studio.

-I DO NOT use multiple building tools or, frankly, multiple platforms.
-I target only windows and I use MS Visual Studio to build evertyhing that I do.
+I DO NOT use multiple building tools or, frankly, multiple platforms in my Open source projects.
+I target only windows and I use MS Visual Studio to build all of these (again, as far as my Open Source projects go,of course, I use any tool (and platform) required for the boatloads of other stuff I do).

 I have nothing specifically against other tools or platforms, I just don't really have the desire to complicate my life with them, I am, thank you very much, busy and happy with the volume of stuff